GitJernej/Breakout-clone/README.md

 * transisions between screens/scenes

 ######Lessons learned:
-- Dont fix what's not broken.
+- Don't fix what's not broken.
+- Don't reinvent the wheel, "borrow" the blueprint and make your own!

 ###Change notes